Specialities

 Introduction

-The department functions as a custodian of classical Ayurvedic knowledge while continuously refining it to meet modern healthcare needs.
+The department functions as a custodian of classical Ayurvedic knowledge while continuously refining and updating it to meet modern healthcare needs.
 By integrating basic sciences and modern investigative procedures, it addresses global healthcare challenges.
-The academic focus includes training students in Rognidan (General Pathology) and Vikrutivigyan (Systemic Pathology), imparting diagnostic skills from both Ayurvedic and modern perspectives, and preparing competent Ayurvedic professionals for practice, teaching, and research.
+The academic focus includes:

 Department Vision

-To become a centre of excellence in Ayurvedic education, research, and clinical diagnosis, setting benchmarks of quality at both national and international levels.
-The department aspires to propagate Ayurveda globally by producing skilled, competent, and ethical professionals who combine the wisdom of Ayurveda with modern scientific approaches — integrating classical Ayurvedic principles with advancements in modern diagnostics to serve society with competence, innovation, and integrity.
+To envision becoming a centre of excellence in Ayurvedic education, research, and clinical diagnosis, setting benchmarks of quality at both national and international levels.
+Its ultimate aim is to propagate Ayurveda globally by producing skilled, competent, and ethical professionals who combine the wisdom of Ayurveda with modern scientific approaches.

 Department Mission

-- Continuously enhance educational programs to achieve international standards of excellence.
+- Continuously enhance educational programs and systems to achieve international standards of excellence.

-- Provide accurate, timely, and high-quality diagnostic services to ensure optimal patient management.
+- Provide accurate, timely, and high-quality diagnostic services to ensure optimal patient management and care.

-- Impart excellence in education and training for UG students, fostering intellectual growth, ethical values, and critical thinking.
+- Impart excellence in education and training for UG students, fostering intellectual growth, ethical values, and the ability to think critically and skillfully.

-- Pursue continuous advancement of knowledge through basic and applied research, expanding the scope of Rognidan and Vikrutivigyan.
+- Pursue continuous advancement of knowledge through basic and applied research.

 Programme Outcome (PO)